brilliantlabsAR/docs/frame/building-apps-lua.md

 #### Buffering

 The Frame display has 2 buffers.
 All writing to the display via `frame.display.text()`, `frame.display.bitmap()`, etc write to an off-screen buffer and are not visible.
-This allows you to write mutiple actions at once.
+This allows you to write multiple actions at once.
 When you have completed drawing and want to show it to the user, call `frame.display.show()` which will display the buffered graphics and clear a new off-screen buffer for whatever you want to draw next.

 #### frame.display.text
 `frame.display.text(string, x, y)` prints the given `string` to the display with its upper-left at position `x, y`.
-All positions are 1-indexed, so possible values for x are between `1` and `640`, and possible values for y are between `1` and `400`.  text is variable width, not fixed-width.
-Currently is is not possible to modify the font or font size.
+All positions are 1-indexed, so possible values for `x` are between 1 and 640, and possible values for `y` are between 1 and 400.
+Text is variable width, not fixed-width.
+Currently it is not possible to modify the font or font size.
 There is no word-wrapping performed automatically.

 ```lua
 -- Display 'Hello world' at x = 50 and y = 100